reach-sh/reach-lang/docs/src/rsh/appinit/index.md

 Each function must occur exactly once in the entire program.

 ### {#ref-programs-appinit-view} View Definition

+Views are read-only and can call contract-to-contract and API functions.

 :::note
 This section is about defining views during application initialization.
 Views are [set in consensus steps](##ref-programs-consensus-view), in your Reach program.
 But, they are [accessed by frontends](##ref-frontends-js-ctc) by using the Reach standard library of the frontend language, such as JavaScript.